 The “Belt of Venus” (pinkish glow on the horizon) at twilight.

-A photo of the planet Jupiter through a small telescope.
+A photo of the planet Jupiter through my telescope.

 With adequate magnification, Jupiter shows off cloud bands on its surface, along with the Great Red Spot.
 The rotation of the planet is also observable and can be photographed over the course of one night.

-You also may notice the 4 largest moons that orbit Jupiter, and their changing positions each night.
+You also may notice the four largest moons that orbit Jupiter, and their changing positions each night.

-With an ordinary DSLR camera and wide angle lens (Such as a 18-55mm lens), you can photograph Jupiter in its current placement along the ecliptic (As long as it is not behind the Earth!).
+With an ordinary DSLR camera and wide-angle lens (such as an 18-55mm lens), you can photograph Jupiter in its current placement along the ecliptic so long as it is not behind the Earth.

-A longer exposure image of at least 30-seconds will reveal how much bright Jupiter is than the stars surrounding it.
+A longer exposure image of at least 30-seconds will reveal how much brighter Jupiter is than the stars surrounding it.
 Jupiter makes for a fantastic visual target through a Dobsonian telescope.
-An aperture of at least 8 inches is recommended for an unforgettable view.
+An aperture of at least eight inches is recommended for an unforgettable view.

 The size of the “disc” of Mars can change dramatically over time.
-The reason Mars can look so much bigger from Earth at certain times than others is because of its elliptical orbit.
+The reason Mars can look so much bigger from Earth at certain times is because of its elliptical orbit.